 About Heather Kirby

 I am a therapist with over 25 years of experience working with adolescents and young adults in a variety of settings and with a variety of goals.
-I assist clients with a wide range of challenges including anxiety, depression, anger, substance abuse, social skill deficits and learning disabilities.
+I assist clients with a wide range of challenges including anxiety, depression, anger, substance abuse, gender identity issues and learning disabilities.
 My approach is direct, compassionate and creative and I use alternative strategies, like equine therapy, to connect with clients and help them discover their best self.

 I am the author of “Wild at Heart: Adolescents, Horses & Other Kindred Spirits” which draws on my professional experience with adolescents and a lifetime love of horses.
 I outline the striking similarities between horses and teens and how we can work more effectively with teens by applying principles effective with horses.